prody/ProDy/doc/howtos/select/selections.rst

 .. note::
    Definitions of these keywords can be obtained and changed using corresponding get and set functions.
-These functions are mentioned in the definition of the keyword in this page and are also listed in :ref:`keywords`.
+These functions are mentioned in the definition of the keyword in this page and are also listed in :mod:`prody.select` page.

 Keywords followed by characters or words
 -------------------------------------------------------------------------------